redis/NRedisStack/CONTRIBUTING.md

 4. What did you expect to see?
 5. What did you see instead?

-## How to Suggest a Feature or Enhancement
+## Suggest a feature or enhancement

 If you'd like to contribute a new feature, make sure you check our issue list to see if someone has already proposed it.
 Work may already